-Verlaine tried teaching, and twice attempted to live in the country with his pupil Lucien Létinois; both times they went bankrupt.
-Lucien died in 1883, and five years later Verlaine wrote the reflective Amour.
-The last decade of his life Verlaine suffered from alcoholism and multiple physical maladies.
-He lived in slums and public hospitals, and spent his days drinking absinthe in Paris cafes.
-Fortunately, the French people’s love of the arts was able to resurrect support and bring in an income for Verlaine: his early poetry was rediscovered, his lifestyle and strange behavior in front of crowds attracted admiration, and in 1894 he was elected France's “Prince of Poets” by his peers.
+Verlaine tried teaching, and twice attempted to live in the country with his pupil Lucien Létinois; both times, they went bankrupt.
+Lucien died in 1883 and, five years later, Verlaine wrote the reflective Amour.
+During the last decade of his life, Verlaine suffered from alcoholism and multiple physical maladies.
+He lived in slums and public hospitals, and spent his days drinking absinthe in Paris cafés.
+Fortunately, the French people’s love of the arts was able to resurrect support and bring in an income for Verlaine: his early poetry was rediscovered, his lifestyle and strange behavior in front of crowds attracted admiration, and, in 1894, he was elected France's “Prince of Poets” by his peers.